milo0/milo0.github.io/_posts/2020-02-06-aws-security-automation-protect-cloudtrail-logs.md

 topic.grant_publish(fn)
 ```

 This by itself won't work however, because Lambda doesn't know the ARN of the SNS Topic to target.
-If you look at our Lambda code in `./lambda/cloudtrail_reactor.py` you will notice that the Lambda receives the ARN via an environment variable with the line `sns_arn = os.environ['SNS_ARN']`.To make this to work we have to add the environment variable placeholder for the Lambda as follows:
+If you look at our Lambda code in `./lambda/cloudtrail_reactor.py` you will notice that the Lambda receives the ARN via an environment variable with the line `sns_arn = os.environ['SNS_ARN']`.
+To make this to work we have to add the environment variable placeholder for the Lambda as follows:

 ```python
 fn.add_environment('SNS_ARN', topic.topic_arn)